-In December 2025, the Employment Rights Act was introduced It’s a major step forward for women’s rights at work and it’s going to change things in real and practical ways.
+In December 2025, the Employment Rights Act 2025 was introduced, bringing major changes to UK labour laws, focusing on strengthening job security and boosting wages.
+It’s a major step forward for women’s rights at work and it’s going to change things in real and practical ways.

-Here’s what you need to know about the Employment Rights Act.
+Here’s what you need to know about changes coming under the Employment Rights Act 2025.

 You’ll have more control over your hours with improved job security